jquery/learn.jquery.com/page/code-organization/deferreds/jquery-deferreds.md

 The `$.when()` implementation offered in jQuery is quite interesting as it not only interprets deferred objects, but when passed arguments that are not deferreds, it treats these as if they were resolved deferreds and executes any callbacks (doneCallbacks) right away.
-It is also worth noting that jQuery&rsquo;s deferred implementation, in addition to exposing deferred.then(), a jQuery promise also supports the deferred.done() and deferred.fail() methods which can also be used to add callbacks to the deferred&rsquo;s queues.
+It is also worth noting that jQuery's deferred implementation, in addition to exposing deferred.then(), a jQuery promise also supports the deferred.done() and deferred.fail() methods which can also be used to add callbacks to the deferred's queues.

 We will now take a look at a code example that utilizes many of the deferred features mentioned in the table presented earlier.
 Here is a very basic